ramyabala221190/TSBasicConcepts/README.md

 A type guard is some expression that performs a runtime check that guarantees the type in some scope

+Below is type guard which can be used to check if a property is present in the response

+export const isType= <T>(objectToBeChecked:any,propertyToBeChecked: keyof T): objectToBeChecked is T =>{
+    return (objectToBeChecked as T)[propertyToBeChecked] !== undefined;
+}

+"objectToBeChecked is T" is a type predicate.

+Type predicates in TypeScript are functions that return a boolean value and are used to narrow down the type of a variable.
+They are primarily used in conditional blocks to check whether a variable is of a particular type and then perform specific operations accordingly.
+Type predicates can be defined using the “is” keyword in TypeScript.

+In the above syntax, "T" is the name of the type you want to check, and the "objectToBeChecked' is the variable whose type you want to narrow down.
+The “is” keyword specifies that the function returns a boolean value, and the "objectToBeChecked is T" tells TypeScript that the variable is of the specified type if the function returns true.

 ### Types and its usage